- RELATED TOPICS

 Looking at the many recent popular constructions of Orange County -- television shows like Laguna Beach, Newport Harbor, The O.C. -- one might be excused for seeing it as a homogenous collection of picturesque suburban beach towns.
 Politically, Orange County remains a symbol of staunch but diverse conservatism, ranging from strict evangelical social reformers to libertarian mavericks.
 However, as immigration flows changed over the course of the past few decades, Orange County's demographics changed and with it, so did its political leanings.

 Today, Asian Americans account for one-fifth of Orange County; Latinos make up more than a third.
 Immigrants account for half the county's population; Asians and Latinos comprise the vast majority of residents in cities like Buena Park, Fullerton, and Anaheim.
 36% of Asian Americans in Orange County register as Republicans and 27% as Democrats.
 Vietnamese Americans, who make up nearly half of the county's Asian American electorate, support the GOP the most staunchly: 40% align with Republicans and only 27% with the Democrats.
-In 2008, President Obama secured 48% of the vote in Orange County, while Romney won the county in the 2012 election by 10 percentage points.
+In 2008, President Obama secured 48% of the vote in Orange County, while Romney won the county in the 2012 election by roughly six percent.

 Initially in Orange County, anti-communism served as the social glue that held together a region largely devoid of public spaces, according to Lisa McGirr in "Suburban Warriors: The Origins of the New American Right."
 The notorious John Birch Society, along with the Orange County Register, articulated the region's burgeoning conservative beliefs.
 Failed Republican Presidential candidate Barry Goldwater first flirted with the county's voters, decrying the collapse of morality and the spread of communism.
 Richard Nixon took them to the altar in 1968 with his "silent majority" campaign which, McGirr argues, was based on his conception of Orange County residents and their corresponding political ideology.2